dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 As a key stakeholder in the Agile process, Paulo as part of his product owner responsibilities and from his interactions with Brenda has the vision of what is to be built, why it is to be built and in what order it is to be built.
-He conveys that vision to the scrum team who regularly and rather unfairly question it in his opinion.
+He conveys that vision to the
+Scrum team who regularly and rather unfairly questions it in his opinion.

 ### Santhosh (Scrum Master)